loopbackio/loopback-next/_SPIKE_.md

    pattern name (not `CrudRest`).
 5. Bind your modified `ModelApiBuilder` to your app, so that the booter can find it.
-6. In your model-config files, replace the `pattern` value from `CrudRest` to the new builder name you choose in the step 4.
+6. In your model-endpoints config files, replace the `pattern` value from `CrudRest` to the new builder name you choose in the step 4.

 ## How to review the spike